menu

 Stockton is a tiny town located in the state of Alabama.
 With a population of 557 people and just one neighborhood, Stockton is the 341st largest community in Alabama.

-Stockton is a blue-collar town, with 38.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Stockton, you'll notice that it is more blue-collar than most other communities in America.
+38.36% of Stockton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stockton is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Stockton who work in teaching (32.42%), healthcare (18.26%), and community and social services (5.94%).

 Stockton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.